Semi-supervised cross-lingual speech emotion recognition: Results

 \subsection{Comparison with state-of-the-art}

-In this section, we compare the performance of the proposed method with four recent state-of-the-art methods, Aggregate multi-task Learning (AL) \cite{kim2017towards}, Domain Adversarial Neural Network (DANN) \cite{abdelwahab2018domain}, Few-shot Learning and Unsupervised Domain Adaptation (FLUDA) \cite{ahn2021cross}, and Neural Network with Pseudo Multilabel (NNPM) \cite{li2021unsupervised}.
+In this section, we compare the performance of the proposed method with four recent state-of-the-art methods, AL~\citep{kim2017towards}, DANN~\citep{abdelwahab2018domain}, FLUDA~\citep{ahn2021cross}, and NNPM~\citep{li2021unsupervised}.
 The above methods are trained for discriminating 4 emotion categories namely anger, happiness, neutral, and sadness.
-Implementations of the methods are not publicly available, we do not implement these systems but instead cite their performance on the EMO-DB dataset from the original papers or re-implementations.
-Therefore, we exclude from the EMO-DB dataset the utterances labeled with emotion of fear and retrain our method.
-In particular, we retrain our method without using labeled utterances of the new language and taking advantage of hard pseudo-labels.
-The resulting accuracy on English corresponds to 74.02\% and the accuracy on German is equal to 66.7\%.
-Table \ref{tab:comparison} summarizes the comparison with the other methods on German.
+Implementations of the methods are not publicly available so we first report their performance on the German language from the original documents or reimplementations.
+For a more in-depth comparative analysis we reimplemented the considered methods in order to be able to estimate the performance also on the other three languages, namely French, Italian and Persian.
+We only report the results obtained for DANN and NNPM, for which the performance are in line with those declared.
+For a fair comparison with previous methods, we exclude from the all corpus the utterances labeled with emotion of fear and train the methods.

-The results show that the proposed method achieves better performance than recent state-of-the-art methods.
-More specifically, our method outperforms the second best method also based on pseudo-labeling, namely NNPM, with an improvement in relative accuracy of 16\%.
-We get better performance than the multi-task learning method, i.e. AL, with 14\% better accuracy, and the unsupervised cross-corpus SER model based on few-shot learning (i.e., FLUDA) of an increase of 32\%.
+Our method is retrained without using labeled utterances of the new language and taking advantage of hard pseudo-labels.
+Table \ref{tab:comparison} shows the comparison between two versions of the proposed method, i.e. with the backbone based on BYOL-S and HuBERT, and other methods.
+The results achieved for our implementations are respectively ``DANN (our reimplementation)'' and ``NNPM (our reimplementation)''.
+Results show that both versions of the proposed method perform better than recent state-of-the-art methods.
+More specifically, our HuBERT-based method outperforms the second best method, which is also based on pseudo-labeling, namely NNPM, with an improvement in relative accuracy of 30\%.
+We get better performance than the multi-task learning method, i.e. AL, with 57\% better accuracy, and the unsupervised cross-corpus SER model based on few-shot learning (i.e., FLUDA) of an increase of 64\%.

+This high gain in performance with respect to previous methods is due to three main aspects.
+First, the state-of-the-art methods consist of very simple architectures compared to that of HuBERT.
+Second, the model training procedure is profoundly different between the previous methods and that used for HuBERT.
+While the purpose of previous methods is to directly learn a specialized mapping of a speech signal into an emotion category, HuBERT and BYOL-S are trained to learn a general-purpose and robust representation of a speech signal.
+This last aspect allows the obtained representation to be more effective for the different tasks, including the recognition of emotions.
+Ultimately, the difference between HuBERT and BYOL-S is due to both the architectural aspect of the model and the cardinality of the dataset used for the pre-training.
+In fact, HuBERT is trained on a much larger and challenging dataset than the one used for BYOL-S.